viktormiok/DNAmethyl-miRNA_OSCC/README.md

 # Scope
 Characterization of DNA methylation regulatory network profiles of archived Oral Squamous Cell Carcinoma (OSCC) tissues and their interplay with microRNA gene expression.

+# Background
+Oral squamous cell carcinoma (OSCC) is one of the most common head and neck squamous cell tumors.
+MicroRNAs and DNA methylation, as epigenetic mechanisms, regulate the expression of oncogenes and tumor suppressor genes, contributing to carcinogenic development.
+However, the current knowledge of the genetic and epigenetic landscape of OSCC is still limited.

 # Reference

 Publications: